Bayesian Optimization for General Reaction Conditions: Supporting Information

+These acquisition functions can be used both in sequential and joint acquisition of the next parameter/task combination, as outlined in \cref{alg:sequential_acquisition,alg:joint_acquisition}, respectively.

-\subsubsection{Benchmarked Optimization Strategies for Selecting $\rvx_{\text{next}}$ and $\rvw_{\text{next}}$}
+\subsubsection{Benchmarked Optimization Strategies for Selecting $\rvx_{k+1}$ and $\rvw_{k+1}$}

-Herein, we outline the use of the benchmarked optimization strategies for generality-oriented optimization.
-The discussed optimization strategies describe different variations of how to pick the next experiments $\rvx_{\text{next}}$ and $\rvw_{\text{next}}$.
+Herein, we outline the use of the investigated acquisition strategies for \gls{bo} under partial monitoring.
+The discussed optimization strategies describe different variations of how to pick the next experiments $\rvx_{k+1}$ and $\rvw_{k+1}$.

-Following the SAA \citep{balandat_botorch_2020} outlined above, we estimate the predictive posterior distribution $p\big(\phi (\rvx) \mid \mathcal{D}\big)$ as follows: For each $\rvw_i \in \mathcal{W}$, $M$ (typically $M = 512$ for one-step lookahead strategies and $M = 3$ for two-step lookahead strategies to reduce computational costs) samples $\zeta_{im}(\rvx) \sim p\big(g_k(\rvx, \rvw_i)\big)$ are drawn from the posterior distribution of the surrogate model.
-Aggregating over all $\rvw_i$ yields $M$ samples $\zeta_m (\rvx) \sim p\big(\phi (\rvx) \mid \mathcal{D}\big)$ from the posterior distribution over $\phi(\rvx)$, which can be used for calculating the acquisition function values using the sample-based acquisition function logic, as described in \cref{App:acqf}.
-With this, we implement and benchmark the acquisition policies in \cref{tab:acquisition_strategies_all}.
+Following the \gls{saa} \citep{balandat_botorch_2020} outlined above, we estimate the predictive posterior distribution $p\big(\phi (\rvx) \mid \mathcal{D}\big)$ as follows: For each $\rvw_i \in \mathcal{W}$, $M$ (typically $M = 512$ for one-step lookahead strategies and $M = 3$ for two-step lookahead strategies to reduce computational costs) samples $\zeta_{im}(\rvx) \sim p\big(g_k(\rvx, \rvw_i)\big)$ are drawn from the posterior distribution of the surrogate model.
+Applying the generality metric over all $\rvw_i$ yields $M$ samples $\zeta_m (\rvx) \sim p\big(\phi (\rvx) \mid \mathcal{D}\big)$ from the posterior distribution over $\phi(\rvx)$, which can be used for calculating the acquisition function values using the sample-based acquisition function logic, as described in \cref{App:acqf} and in \cref{alg:two_step} for the two-step lookahead acquisition strategy.
+With this, we implement and evaluate the acquisition policies in \cref{tab:acquisition_strategies_all}.